TrEE-TIMC/compbio/README.md

 * Log into your github account and make sure the computer you are on has been listed through a ssh key
 * Clone the repo:

-git clone git@github.com:TrEE-TIMC/tree-timc.github.io.git
+`git clone git@github.com:TrEE-TIMC/tree-timc.github.io.git`

 Now the fun can start!

-NB: if you want to avoid to enter your SSH passphrase upon each action, you can used « ssh-add » once and for all on your computer
+NB: if you want to avoid to enter your SSH passphrase upon each action, you can used `ssh-add` once and for all on your computer.

 So then the process is: